Social security agreement

 Healthcare and medical care

 When travelling to the United States, it is highly recommended that you take out comprehensive travel insurance to cover illness or accidents.
 Healthcare charges are extremely high.
-A doctor´s appointment or patient transport alone in an emergency can cost several hundred dollars.
-In more serious cases, the costs could amount to thousands of dollars.
+A doctor´s appointment or patient transport alone in an emergency can cost several thousand dollars.
+In more serious cases, the costs could amount to tens of thousands of dollars.
 Despite having taken out travel insurance, you must often be prepared to pay for an appointment with a doctor yourself first, as payment commitments by foreign insurance companies are not always accepted.
 In some cases, it is possible to arrange with the hospital and insurance company for the invoice to be paid directly through the insurance company.